Nethereum/Nethereum/docs/contracts/deploying.md

 The first step to be able to interact with any contract is to deploy it to the Ethereum chain.

+## Videos

+These are two videos that can take you through all the steps, one in the classic windows, visual studio environment and another in a cross platform mac and visual studio code.

+## Windows, Visual Studio, .Net 451 Video
+This video takes you through the steps of creating the a smart contract, compilet it, start a private chain and deploy it using Nethereum.

-This is a hands on video tutorial that describes all the steps for this guide in windows using Visual Studio [![Smart contracts, private test chain and deployment to Ethereum with Nethereum](http://img.youtube.com/vi/4t5Z3eX59k4/0.jpg)](http://www.youtube.com/watch?v=4t5Z3eX59k4 "Smart contracts, private test chain and deployment to Ethereum with Nethereum")
+[![Smart contracts, private test chain and deployment to Ethereum with Nethereum](http://img.youtube.com/vi/4t5Z3eX59k4/0.jpg)](http://www.youtube.com/watch?v=4t5Z3eX59k4 "Smart contracts, private test chain and deployment to Ethereum with Nethereum")

+## Cross platform, Visual Studio Code, .Net core Video

-If you want to develop in a cross platform environment you there is another video with the same steps but in a Mac using Visual Studio Code and .Net Core
+If you want to develop in a cross platform environment this video takes you through same steps but in a Mac using Visual Studio Code and .Net Core.

 [![Cross platform development in Ethereum using .Net Core and VsCode and Nethereum](http://img.youtube.com/vi/M1qKcJyQcMY/0.jpg)](http://www.youtube.com/watch?v=M1qKcJyQcMY "Cross platform development in Ethereum using .Net Core and VsCode and Nethereum")